jklzz02/Cities-Rest-API/README.md

 #### Cities Table

-If you've created the database successfully it will suffice to run the [seed](/sql/cities_seed.sql) script to populate the database of all the cities in the dataset.
+If you've created the database successfully it will suffice to run the [seed](/sql/cities_seed.sql) script to populate the database with a sample of 100 cities.

 ### Config and .env Setup